-Notwithstanding the preceding principle, the budget for salaries, allowances and salaries-related benefits shall be separately prepared, and shall ideally not exceed 35% of the aggregate operating budget component of the annual or adjustments budget.
+Notwithstanding the preceding principle, the budget for salaries, allowances and salaries-related benefits shall be separately prepared, and shall ideally not exceed 35 - 40% at a maximum of the aggregate operating budget component of the annual or adjustments budget.
 For purposes of applying this principle, the remuneration of political office bearers and other Councilors shall be included in this limit.